ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 The `.env` file should contain non-secret runtime configuration only.
 Passwords and API keys should be stored in `vault/bootstrap/djopenkb.env` only for first-time Vault seeding, then removed from shared/exported packages.

 Vault encrypts stored secrets at rest and gives the application access through the configured Vault token file.
+The application token is created as owner/group `0:10001` with mode `0440`: root may manage it, while only the unprivileged application group may read the bind-mounted file.
 The project does not rely on hardcoded production secrets in source code.
 The Django PostgreSQL password fallback is disabled in production, so missing production database secrets fail startup instead of silently using a weak default.

 ## 20. LDAPS Security

 The project supports Active Directory authentication over LDAPS on port 636.
 LDAPS protects LDAP bind credentials in transit using TLS.
+When `LDAP_ENABLED=true`, only accounts in the configured `LDAP_REQUIRED_GROUP_DN` security group may sign in; a missing or incorrect group DN fails closed during Django startup.
+Nested Active Directory group membership is supported.

 In the current lab configuration, LDAPS testing confirmed: